RachaelMahon/sentencing_capstone/capstone_report_template.md

 ![Correlation Matrix](/correlation_matrix.png)

+As a sanity check, I am pleased that being male correlates so strongly with not being female and being white correlates strongly with not being black.

+As expected the duration of the sentence appears to correlate strongly with the weighted severity of the offence.

+Surprisingly (to me at least), but understandably, the duration of the sentence appears to correlate most with the length of time between the offence and sentencing.
+This may be because not guilty pleas (and so trials) receive harsher sentences or because defendants are more likely to enter a not guilty plea on an offence with a long sentence or because the more severe the crime, the more complex the case and so the longer it will take to reach ultimate sentencing.

 ### Algorithms and Techniques

-Linear regression
+#### Linear regression

-Decision Tree Regression with one parameter but with different depths
+#### Decision Tree Regression with one parameter but with different depths

-Decision Tree Regression with multiple parameters
+##### Decision Tree Regression with multiple parameters